 Also, delete your browsing history, and cookies, close all accounts that require a log-in, and drop your free mail accounts.
 There is a reason they are free.
 Thanks for reading, be safe out there.

 Blake Dowling is chief business development officer at Aegis Business Technologies.
-His technology column is published monthly on Wednesday.
-Contact him at email@example.com or at www.aegisbiztech.com Column courtesy of Context Florida.
+His columns are published by several organizations.
+Contact him at email@example.com or at www.aegisbiztech.com.
+Column courtesy of Context Florida.